Grok: Etymology

-Descriptions in Stranger in a Strange Land
+Heinlein describes Martian words as "guttural" and "jarring".
+Martian speech is described as sounding "like a bullfrog fighting a cat".
+Accordingly, grok is generally pronounced as a guttural gr terminated by a sharp k with very little or no vowel sound (a narrow IPA transcription might be /[ɡɹ̩kʰ]/).

+William Tenn suggests that when creating the word, Heinlein might have been influenced by his similar concept of griggo, which was introduced in his 1949 short story "Venus and the Seven Sexes".
+In his later afterword to the story, Tenn says Heinlein considered such influence "very possible".

+Definitions

-Critic David E. Wright Sr. points out that in the 1991 "uncut" edition of Stranger, the word grok "was used first without any explicit definition on page 22" and continued to be used without being explicitly defined until page 253 (emphasis in original).
-He notes that this first intentional definition is simply "to drink", but that this is only a metaphor "much as English 'I see' often means the same as 'I understand'".
-Critics have bridged this absence of explicit definition by citing passages from Stranger that illustrate the term.
+Critic David E. Wright Sr. points out that in the 1991 "uncut" edition of Stranger in a Strange Land, the word grok "was used first without any explicit definition on page 22" and continued to be used without being explicitly defined until page 253 (emphasis in original).
+Characterizing the use on page 253 as Heinlein's first "intentional definition" of the word as simply, "to drink", Wright interprets that this defined use of the word is only as a metaphor, "much as English 'I see' often means the same as 'I understand'".
+Critics have bridged this absence of explicit definition by citing passages from the book that they believe illustrate various meanings of the term.
 A selection of these passages follows:

 Grok means "to understand", of course, but Dr. Mahmoud, who might be termed the leading Terran expert on Martians, explains that it also means, "to drink" and "a hundred other English words, words which we think of as antithetical concepts.
 'Grok' means all of these.
 It means 'fear', it means 'love', it means 'hate' — proper hate, for by the Martian 'map' you cannot hate anything unless you grok it, understand it so thoroughly that you merge with it and it merges with you — then you can hate it.
 By hating yourself.
 But this implies that you love it, too, and cherish it and would not have it otherwise.
-Then you can hate — and (I think) Martian hate is an emotion so black that the nearest human equivalent could only be called mild distaste.
+Then you can hate — and (I think) Martian hate is an emotion so black that the nearest human equivalent could only be called mild distaste."